cometbft/cometbft/docs/references/config/config.toml.md

 |:--------------------|:------------------|
 | **Possible values** | &gt;= `"0ms"`     |

+The consensus reactor gossips consensus messages, by sending or forwarding them to peers.
+When there are no messages to be sent to a peer, each reactor routine waits for `peer_gossip_sleep_duration` time before checking if there are new messages to be sent to that peer, or if the peer state has been meanwhile updated.

-This is a generic sleep duration for the consensus reactor that allows other threads to run when the reactor has no work to do.
+This generic sleep duration allows other reactor routines to run when a reactor routine has no work to do.

 ### consensus.peer_gossip_intraloop_sleep_duration

 Consensus reactor upper bound for a random sleep duration.

 ```toml
 peer_gossip_intraloop_sleep_duration = "0s"
 ```